 These two factors are water and land: (1) the need for water for any agriculture is obvious; but water control is at issue here as water is an essential complementary input to fertilizer: otherwise the fertilizer will "burn" the plant.; and (2) land, not only access, but also tenure security.
 Soil fertility is essential for land being productive; hence the key importance of fertilizer.
 This is obvious.
 What is not so obvious is that the proper application of fertilizer is required to realize the promise of higher yields, and to prevent soil and water degradation.
 Agricultural research and extension services are in turn necessary to generate the knowledge and the knowhow to assist smallholders, especially as planting conditions change with a warming climate.

-and illustrates the challenge of improving (i) water control for smallholder agriculture in SSA and (ii) access and tenure security to the land smallholders till.
-8 Water an essential complementary input to fertilizer use: If the goal is not solely to increase fertilizer use but to improve nutrient use efficiency, then how much water is applied and when, is of critical importance for
+To help shape fertilizer policy, this Policy Brief explains and illustrates the challenge of improving (i) water control for smallholder agriculture in SSA and (ii) access and tenure security to the land smallholders till.
+8